 Biodiversity is a term used to describe the variety and variability of life on Earth.
-It encompasses every living thing on the planet, ranging from microorganisms to plants, animals, fungi, and even entire ecosystems.
-Biodiversity is typically interpreted as the number of species that inhabit an area and their abundance.
-This can be used as an indicator of ecosystem health and integrity.
+It encompasses every living thing on the planet, ranging from microorganisms to plants, animals, and fungi.
+Biodiversity is typically interpreted as the number of species that inhabit an area and can be used as an indicator of ecosystem health and integrity.